Determining the Topology and Deflection Angle of Ringholes via Gauss-Bonnet Theorem: Deflection of light

 \textbf{Theorem}: \textit{Let $\mathcal{A}_{R}$ be a non-singular domain (or a region outside the light ray) with boundaries $\partial \mathcal{A}_{R}=\gamma_{g^{(op)}}\cup C_{R}$, of an oriented two-dimensional surface $S$ with the optical metric $g^{(op)}$.
 Let $K$ and $\kappa $ be the Gaussian optical curvature and the geodesic curvature, respectively.
 Then, the GBT in terms of the above construction is written as follows \cite{Gibbons}}

 Where $\mathrm{d}S$ is the optical surface element, $\theta _{k}$ gives the exterior angle at the $k^{th}$ vertex.
-The regular domain is chosen to be outside of the light ray with the Euler characteristic number $\chi (\mathcal{A}_{R})=1$.
-The geodesic curvature is defined via
+The regular domain is chosen to be outside of the light ray in the $(r,\varphi)$ optical plane, this domain can be thought to have the topology of disc with the Euler characteristic number $\chi (\mathcal{A}_{R})=1$.
+Let us introduce a smooth curve defined as $\gamma:=\{t\}\to \mathcal{A}_{R}$, with the geodesic curvature defined by the following relation